apache/doris/docs/en/administrator-guide/dynamic-partition.md

 The dynamic partitioning feature can be disabled by executing `ALTER TABLE tbl_name SET ("dynamic_partition.enable" = "false") ` and converting it to a manual partition table.

 When dynamic partitioning feature is disabled, Doris will no longer manage partitions automatically, and users will have to create or delete partitions manually by using `ALTER TABLE`.

+## Common problem

+1. After creating the dynamic partition table, it prompts ```Could not create table with dynamic partition when fe config dynamic_partition_enable is false```

+         Because the main switch of dynamic partition, that is, the configuration of FE ```dynamic_partition_enable``` is false, the dynamic partition table cannot be created.

+         At this time, please modify the FE configuration file, add a line ```dynamic_partition_enable=true```, and restart FE.
+Or execute the command ADMIN SET FRONTEND CONFIG ("dynamic_partition_enable" = "true") to turn on the dynamic partition switch.